CraigJSmith/LED-Controller/README.md

 <b>Setup</b>

 To use this on your own PC, you will need to connect your Arduino using a USB cable.
 Depending on your configuration, you might also need to change the port name in SerialClass on line 16.
+Currently it does not come packaged with RXTXcomm, so you will need to <a href = "http://fizzed.com/oss/rxtx-for-java">download it from here</a> and install it yourself for now.
+I will include it in the next release.

 <b>Usage</b>